SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Background and Related Work

 \subsection{Neural Networks}

-A neural network \cite{Goodfellow-et-al-2016} is a parameterized function $f:X \times \Theta \rightarrow Y$ that tries to approximate a function $f^*:X \rightarrow Y$.
-The goal of the training procedure is to learn the parameters $\Theta$ using a training set consisting of examples $\tilde X$ and labels $\tilde Y$ sampled from the real-world distributions $X$ and $Y$.
+In the context of supervised learning,\footnote{Supervised learning involves learning through labeled data, as opposed to unsupervised learning, in which the data used is not labeled.} a neural network \cite{Goodfellow-et-al-2016} is a parameterized function $f:X \times \Theta \rightarrow Y$ that approximates a function $f^*:X \rightarrow Y$.
+The training process aims to learn the parameters $\Theta$ using a training set consisting of examples $\tilde X$ and labels $\tilde Y$ sampled from the real-world distributions $X$ and $Y$.

 A typical neural network, also called a \textit{feedforward neural network}, consists of discrete units called \textit{neurons}, organized into layers.
 Each neuron in a layer takes in a weighted sum of the previous layer's neurons' outputs, applies a non-linear activation function, and outputs the result.
 The weights connecting the layers to each other constitute the parameters that are updated during training.
-Considering each layer as a seperate function, we can model a neural network as a chain of functions, and represent it as $f(x)=f^{(N)}(...(f^{(2)}(f^{(1)}(x)))$, where $f^{(1)}$ corresponds to the first layer, $f^{(2)}$ to the second layer, and $f^{(N)}$ to the final, or the \textit{output} layer.
+Considering each layer as a separate function, we can model a neural network as a chain of functions, and represent it as $f(x)=f^{(N)}(...(f^{(2)}(f^{(1)}(x)))$, where $f^{(1)}$ corresponds to the first layer, $f^{(2)}$ to the second layer, and $f^{(N)}$ to the final, or the \textit{output} layer.
+The final layer often has a different activation function, such as the softmax function.

-Like many other machine learning methods, training a neural network involves minimizing a loss function.
+Training a neural network involves minimizing a loss function.
 However, since the nonlinearity introduced by the activation functions applied at each neuron causes the loss function to become non-convex, we use iterative, gradient-based approaches to minimize the loss function.
-It is important to note that these methods do not provide any global convergence guarantees.
+Since these methods do not provide any global convergence guarantees, it is important that the training data represent the real-world data as accurately as possible.

 A widely-used optimization method is \textit{stochastic gradient descent} (SGD).
 Rather than computing the gradient from the entire data set, SGD computes gradients for batches selected from the data set.
 The weights are updated by propagating the error backwards using the backpropagation algorithm.
 Training a deep neural network generally requires multiple passes over the entire data set, each such pass being called an \textit{epoch}.
 One round of training a neural network requires two passes through the network: one forward pass to compute the network's output, and one backward pass to update the weights.
 We will use the terms \textit{forward pass} and \textit{backward pass} to refer to these operations in the following sections.
 For an overview of gradient-based optimization methods other than SGD, we refer the reader to \cite{ruder_overview_2017}.